The Carlsberg Family

 Not your average family

-In addition to the world’s third-largest brewery (Carlsberg Group), the family is home to a laboratory (Carlsberg Research Laboratory), two leading museums (Frederiksborg • Museum of National History and Ny Carlsberg Glyptotek) and three philanthropic foundations (Carlsberg Foundation, New Carlsberg Foundation and Tuborg Foundation).
+In addition to one of the leading brewery groups in the world (Carlsberg Group), the family is home to a laboratory (Carlsberg Research Laboratory), two leading museums (Frederiksborg • Museum of National History and Ny Carlsberg Glyptotek) and three philanthropic foundations (Carlsberg Foundation, New Carlsberg Foundation and Tuborg Foundation).

 A living legacy